 A students schedule must be finalized by the end of "shopping period".
-Students must use Virtual Bryn Mawr to add courses, drop courses, and change your registration during Shopping Week.
+Students must use BIONIC to add courses, drop courses, and change your registration during Shopping Week.
 Instructions can be found on the Registrar's site.

-During Shopping week, students should continue to use Virtual Bryn Mawr to add and drop themselves from courses to reflect their emerging schedule.
+During Shopping week, students should continue to use BIONIC to add and drop themselves from courses to reflect their emerging schedule.
 Please remember that adding a course online does not guarantee you a seat in the course.
 If you would like to add a course during shopping week, professors' must give you permission to add the course.
 This may happen a few ways:

 If you are confused about your status in any particular course, you should attempt to get an answer from the faculty member.
 You may also consult your Dean about the best way to proceed.